 Football betting explained – goal markets

 Next up in our football betting guide, we’ll look at some common goal markets you can expect to find at different bookmakers and betting exchanges.

 In this market, you’re betting on who you think will score the first goal of a game.
-You may find a number of promotions available on these markets, especially if leading goal scorers are in action.
+You may find several promotions available on these markets, especially if leading goal scorers are in action.

 Similar to the previous betting market, except you’re selection can score at any time during the fixture.
-Obviously, the odds will be lower than in the previous goal market.
+The odds will be lower than in the previous goal market.

 Team to score Yes/No

 In this scenario, you’re betting on a certain team to score a goal at any point during the game.
 If you wish, you also usually have the option to select which half you think the outcome will occur in.

-In this football betting market, you’re staking money on who will be the first goalscorer as well as the final outcome of the fixture.
+In this football betting market, you’re staking money on who will be the first goalscorer as well as the outcome of the fixture.
 As you can imagine, winning outcomes are quite unlikely meaning large returns if you land your bet.

 Another popular betting market in the online football betting world.
 There are many different markets that the Over/Under category can be added to.
 However, here are some of the most common ones you’ll come across.

-In this football betting market, you’re basically betting whether you think the actual number of goals will be over or under a certain number.
+In this football betting market, you’re betting whether you think the actual number of goals will be over or under a certain number.

 Similar to the market above, you’re betting on the total number of corners during a fixture.
 You can select whether you think the number will be higher or lower than a certain figure.

 As I mentioned earlier, the Over/Under market can be added to a huge range of categories meaning the potential options are endless.